ethereum-optimism/optimism-tutorial/ecosystem/attestation-station/using-sdk/README.md

 - `bool`
 - `address`

-You can also specify as an additional paramter the contract address if you are not using the default.
+You can also specify as an additional parameter the contract address if you are not using the default.

 ```js